-TOP 10 DIGITAL MARKETING TERMS YOU NEED TO KNOW
+TOP 10 POPULAR DIGITAL MARKETING TERMS YOU NEED TO KNOW

 No doubt about it, internet marketing is HOT in 2019!
 But with so many marketing terms floating around, it’s easy to get confused and overwhelmed.
 No worries, we’re here to help!
-Below are the Top 10 Popular Digital Marketing Terms YOU NEED TO KNOW if you want your website and business to have serious leverage.
+Below are the Top 10 Popular Digital Marketing Terms YOU NEED TO KNOW if you want serious leverage.

 1. Conversion / Conversion Rates